nathan-chin/xv6-riscv-os/README.md

 In an attempt to re-learn important operating system topics, I will be completing the labs for the MIT course, 6.S081, as described on their [course website](https://pdos.csail.mit.edu/6.828/2019/overview.html).
 These labs will be completed on my own, and tested with the provided scripts.
 VirtualBox was used to provide a Linux Mint environment for development on a Windows machine.

 ## What is completed:
+The labs will progressively build up the xv6, but functionality is separated per lab in branches.
+Functionality is not needed between labs, as they are fairly independent of each other, but all changes will be merged onto the `master` branch.
 - [ ] Lab Utilities
 - [ ] Lab Shell
 - [ ] Lab Allocator